Distributed $\Delta$-Coloring Plays Hide-and-Seek

 \paragraph{Maximal Independent Set.}

 The problem of computing an MIS is one of the most fundamental symmetry breaking problems and it has been extensively studied in the \LOCAL model (for example, see \cite{Awerbuch89, KarpW85, Luby1986, Alon1986, Linial1992, Naor1991, panconesi96decomposition, Kuhn2004, BarenboimE10, SchneiderW10, LenzenW11, Barenboim2016, Barenboim2013, barenboim14distributed, ghaffari16improved, Rozhon2020,GGR2020, DISC17_MIS,Ghaffari19congest,ghaffariPortman19}).
-Already in the 80s, the works of \citet{Luby1986} and \citet{Alon1986} showed that with randomization, an MIS can be computed in $O(\log n)$ rounds.
-The first non-trivial deterministic upper bounds for MIS were also designed in the late '80s, by \citet{Awerbuch89}, who introduced a $2^{O(\sqrt{\log n\log\log n})}$-rounds \LOCAL algorithm for a more general tool, called network decomposition.
-Later, \citet{panconesi96decomposition} improved this runtime to $2^{O(\sqrt{\log n})}$ and very recently, the deterministic complexity of computing a network decomposition (and an MIS) has been improved to polylogarithmic in $n$ by \citet{Rozhon2020}.
-An improved variant of this algorithm by \citet{GGR2020} leads to the best current distributed deterministic MIS algorithm with a round complexity of $O(\log^5\log n)$.
-In addition to analyzing the complexity of computing an MIS solely as a function of $n$, there is also a large body of work that studies times expressed as $f(\Delta) + g(n)$.
-In 2008, \citet{barenboim14distributed} showed that MIS can be computed deterministically in $O(\Delta+\log^* n)$ deterministic rounds in the \LOCAL model.
-Further, there are randomized algorithms by \citet{barenboim14distributed} with a round complexity of $O(\log^2\Delta) + 2^{O(\sqrt{\log\log n})}$ and by \citet{ghaffari16improved} with a round complexity of $O(\log\Delta)+2^{O(\sqrt{\log\log n})}$.
-As a result of the network decomposition algorithm of \cite{Rozhon2020,GGR2020}, the complexity of this algorithm has been improved to $O(\log\Delta + \log^5\log n)$.
+Already in the 80s, the works of Luby~\cite{Luby1986} and Alon, Babai, and Itai~\cite{Alon1986} showed that with randomization, an MIS can be computed in $O(\log n)$ rounds.
+The first non-trivial deterministic upper bounds for MIS were also designed in the late 80s, when \cite{Awerbuch89} introduced a $2^{O(\sqrt{\log n\log\log n})}$-round \LOCAL algorithm for a more general tool, called network decomposition.
+Later, Panconesi and Srinivasan~\cite{panconesi96decomposition} improved this runtime to $2^{O(\sqrt{\log n})}$, and very recently the deterministic complexity of computing a network decomposition (and an MIS) has been improved to polylogarithmic in $n$ by Rozho\v{n} and Ghaffari~\cite{Rozhon2020}.
+An improved variant of this algorithm by Ghaffari, Grunau, and Rozho\v{n}~\cite{GGR2020} provides the current best distributed deterministic MIS algorithm with a round complexity of $O(\log^5 n)$.
+In addition to analyzing the complexity of computing an MIS solely as a function of $n$, there is also a large body of work that studies runtimes expressed as $f(\Delta) + g(n)$.
+In 2008, Barenboim, Elkin, and Kuhn~\cite{barenboim14distributed} showed that MIS can be computed deterministically in $O(\Delta+\log^* n)$ deterministic rounds in the \LOCAL model.
+Furthermore, the authors presented randomized algorithms with a round complexity of $O(\log^2\Delta) + 2^{O(\sqrt{\log\log n})}$, which was improved to $O(\log\Delta)+2^{O(\sqrt{\log\log n})}$ by Ghaffari~\cite{ghaffari16improved}.
+As a result of the network decomposition algorithm of \cite{Rozhon2020,GGR2020}, the complexity has been further improved to $O(\log\Delta + \log^5\log n)$.